Skill with prize: Regulation

 SWP machines are in a legal gray area in the United States, due to containing elements of skill and of chance, particularly since payout percentages can to a large extent be set by the operator – such setting leads to machines being described as rigged.
-They are generally regulated separately from games of pure chance such as slot machines; see claw vending machine: legality for statutes pertaining to claw machines.
+They are generally regulated separately from games of pure chance such as slot machines; see claw vending machine: legality for statutes about claw machines.
 (They are legal and regulated in the United Kingdom, for example).

-Claims of being largely or entirely skill-based can expose the operator to accusation of unfair practices; thus some lawyers advise operators to not advertise the machines as being skill-based.
+Claims of being largely or entirely skill-based can expose the operator to accusations of unfair practices; thus some lawyers advise operators not to advertise the machines as being skill-based.

-As of November 1, 2010, all UK SWP machines must adhere to strict guidelines set down by BACTA (British Amusement Catering Trade Association) & the gambling commission.
+As of November 1, 2010, all UK SWP machines must adhere to strict guidelines set by the BACTA (British Amusement Catering Trade Association) & the Gambling Commission.
 These guidelines state that there must be no element of chance within the game that can affect the outcome.
-There are also limits set on the level of skill needed to play, for example there must be a minimum amount of time for a player to react to the game.
+There are also limits set on the level of skill needed to play, for example, there must be a minimum amount of time for a player to react to the game.
 This ensures that manufacturers & operators cannot be accused of setting physically impossible skill levels.
 Quiz machines are the easiest SWP machine type to bring to compliance with the law, as the spoiler questions that they hand out to try to enforce their percentages are still answerable if you know them.